youtube/cobalt/cobalt/site/docs/development/setup-android.md

 1. Download and install [Android Studio](https://developer.android.com/studio/).

+1. To enable parallel gradle builds, add the following to your `~/.bashrc`:

+    ```
+    export COBALT_GRADLE_BUILD_COUNT=4
+    ```

+    Where 4 is the number of parallel threads.
+You can adjust the number of parallel threads according to how your workstation performs.

 1. Run `cobalt/build/gn.py -p android-x86` to configure the Cobalt build, which also installs the SDK and NDK.
 (This step will have to be repeated with 'android-arm' or 'android-arm64' to target those architectures.)
 The